anupampani/Gaze-VLM/README.md

 During training (bottom), we add gaze regularization: we convert human gaze heatmaps into spatial distributions and align the model's internal attention patterns with these human attention maps using a KL-divergence loss.
 This teaches the model to "look where humans look" without changing its architecture.
 The key advantage is that once trained, our model operates like any standard vision-language model—it doesn't require gaze input during deployment yet produces more human-like and grounded visual understanding for egocentric tasks

+The link to the paper (through ArXiv) will be uploaded soon.....

+## Road map and Check-List
+1) Dataset Instructions and how to recreate - with code
+2) Code for model and instructions

 ## 🚀 Installation
 Instructions and code coming soon ......

+## Contact
+If you have any questions, please feel to contact us at apani3@connect dot hku dot hk with the subject "Gaze-VLM" and we will try to get back to you as soon as possible.
+We are open to suggestions and collaborations.